What Is Arthritis?

 When inflammation occurs, harmful fluids that contain enzymes that cause pain typically build up.
 NSAIDs help to reduce the buildup of these pain-inducing enzymes.
 These medications also help to block the release of pain-inducing enzymes, which enhance inflammatory reactions.

-Many patients consider more invasive types of treatment for their arthritis symptoms.
-There is some evidence that suggests that corticosteroid injections can help reduce the degree of inflammation, in addition to providing pain relief for arthritis sufferers.
+There is some evidence that suggests that corticosteroid injections can help reduce the degree of inflammation, in addition to providing pain relief for patients.
 Corticosteroids, including cortisone and prednisone, may be recommended in an effort to reduce inflammation, and in some cases to suppress an individual’s immune system.
 This is particularly true in cases where the immune system has begun to attack the joints of the body, as is seen in individuals affected by rheumatoid arthritis.
 There are a variety of corticosteroid injections and treatment plan regimens that are available that usually involve multiple injections for optimal pain relief.

 Diagnostic nerve blocks provide the physician with an idea of whether a particular surgery will be effective for reducing arthritic pain for periods longer than the nerve block itself.
 A diagnostic nerve block is usually performed a minimum of two times.
 If the patient experiences greater pain relief with repeated injections, there is an increased probability that they will experience positive surgical outcomes.
 Prior to recommending surgery for arthritic pain, physicians usually like to observe the results of at least two diagnostic nerve blocks.